 Depending on your focus in music, this can be good or bad news.

-Previously, the music stream charts were predominantly dominated by pop, followed by rock and country music.
+Previously, the music streaming charts were predominantly dominated by pop, followed by rock and country music.
 But as streaming services such as Spotify, Amazon and Apple Music gained strength, the charts began to tell a different story.
 Now that streaming is how the majority of music is consumed, it is easy to look at the music industry as a whole and feel like the general public’s interest has shifted in favor of urban music.

 But is that true?
 Have our tastes in music changed?
 Have the masses adopted new listening habits?
 Will this trend continue?
 The answers might be simpler than you think.